Volunteer Code of Conduct and Policies

 • We use pronouns that others request in our space.
 For more information on this please visit here: https://www.udistrictfoodbank.org/pronoun-usage-guide/

-If you are unsure or are confused about something navigating this, we can help you understand how to become a better ally.
+If you are unsure or are confused about navigating this, we can help you understand how to become a better ally.
 Please ask staff for some support or ask for a meeting to talk about any questions you may have at volunteer@udistrictfoodbank.org

 Other inappropriate behavior: